Petr-Barabas/redux-hello-world/README.md

 4. On Windows?
 Open your console as an administrator.
 This will assure the console has the necessary rights to perform installs.
 5. Ensure you do not have NODE_ENV=production in your env variables as it will not install the devDependencies.
 To check run this on the command line: `set NODE_ENV`.
 If it comes back as production, you need to clear this env variable.
 6. Nothing above work?
 Delete your node_modules folder and re-run npm install.

+## Switch to the branch 'redux-basics-playground'

+**info: the 'main' branch is only for inspiration for the learning purpose**